 Here at Lawnsavers, your top lawn care maintenance service throughout the GTA, we are continually being asked “why is my lawn bumpy?” or “how do I fix a bumpy lawn?” especially in the spring when the snow has melted but the grass is not yet lush and green.
 A commonly thrown about suggestion online of how to deal with a bumpy lawn is simply to flatten your lawn by using a lawn roller of some kind, but does rolling your lawn really work?

-Rolling never achieves what people expect it to do.
-You would need a steam roller to be able to effect smoothing out bumps, which in turn will severely compact your lawn making it really difficult to grow healthy turfgrass (but weeds would survive…).
+In a word, no. As lawn care experts, we actually never recommend rolling a lawn, and any reputable lawn maintenance company in your area would agree.
+Rolling your lawn in an effort to flatten it never achieves what people expect it to do.
+You would need a steam roller to be able to effectively smooth out bumps.
+It’s a catch-22 situation.
+A roller light enough to keep from negatively impacting the soil won’t be strong enough to flatten the bumps, and a roller heavy enough to make a difference will severely compact your lawn making it really difficult to grow healthy turfgrass (but weeds would survive…).

 Bumps are usually the result of uneven growth and poor health.
 When the lawn thickens sufficiently, these bumps are much less pronounced.

 What Is Causing My Lumpy Bumpy Lawn In The First Place?

 There are a large number of reasons that you could be dealing with an uneven bumpy lawn.
 A few things to look for are: